 It's a laborious process, but it yields crisp, concise judgments for you.
 And since the Letter takes no advertising, we focus solely on serving your needs.
 This allows us to do our jobs better, because we have no divided loyalties.
 You are our only boss.

 We are also here for you personally.
-If you have a question that we may be able to answer, or you want to know why we wrote something that we wrote, you can call us, send an e-mail or write to us at any time.
+If you have a question we may be able to answer, or you want to know why we wrote something we wrote, you can call us, send an e-mail or write to us at any time.
 The Letter isn't just a publication, it's a service.
-That may sound old fashioned, but it's part of what makes us different — and worth reading.
+That's one more thing that makes the Letter different — and worth reading.

 The Letter has been in print since 1923.
 Over time, its format has evolved, but its purpose has never changed: to assist you in the many complex decisions pertaining to your business, investments and personal finances.
 To help you make sense of what's happening in Washington.
 And to explain the future significance of today's headlines.